-It’s 2021 everyone – you should not be mailing claims unless it’s absolutely necessary.
+It’s the digital age everyone – you should not be mailing claims unless it’s absolutely necessary.
 If you are new to the electronic submission game or simply in search of a better fit for your office, you’re in the right place.
 You’re not alone if you’ve ever had issues with insurance companies receiving your dental claims.

 Our company, Dental ClaimSupport, is an outsourced dental billing company working with hundreds of offices across the United States.
 Needless to say, we see and work in many different clearinghouses daily.
 Here’s the shocker…they are not all the same!
 We went ahead and took the liberty to give you our two cents on the subject.